tofnoob/tofnoob.github.io/weapons/nemesis.md

 Here are some example teams to work towards.
 If you're a beginner and have Nemesis, then aim to get any standard Benediction characters like Zero, Cocoritter and even Pepper.

-Note that these examples are assuming that Nemesis is the main on field unit.
+Note that these examples are assuming that Nemesis is the main on-field unit.

 ![Team Comp 1](images/nemesis_tc1.png)
 ![Team Comp 2](images/nemesis_tc2.png)